 On the last Wednesday before the spring solstice ushers in the Persian New Year, people set off fireworks following an ancient Zoroastrian tradition.
 Roohi, spending her first day at a new job, finds herself in a domestic dispute between her new boss and his wife.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 So many fine moments done in beautiful cinematography, colours and sound.
 Farhadi comments the absurdity wasteland of human relationships by prolonged scenes voided of acting, filled with incidental sounds and monotony.
 A scene to offer: Simin's determination to leave diminished with a firecracker exploding under her feet.
 End feeling: at a quite consent all delusions are to be continued.
 Masterpiece.

-Resting on two major pillars, superb acting across the board and Farhadi's empathetic eye for unearthing human sensitivities, the energetic Fireworks Wednesday has the ability to show us once more how simple mundane stories can be elevated to beautiful works of art with wisdom and talent.
+Resting on two major pillars, superb acting across the board and Farhadi's empathetic eye for unearthing human sensitivities, the energetic Fireworks Wednesday has the ability to show us once more how simple mundane stories can be elevated to beautiful works of art with simply talent and wisdom.
 Iranian cinema is a major film-making powerhouse thanks to elegant works like this.

-A beautiful exploration of the hear-stopping complexity of lives that are 'mundane' and simple. .....A Superb and totally engaging cast of actors and a skilfully dramatic denouement that plays games with our hollywood conditioned expectaions.
+A beautiful exploration of the heart-stopping complexity of lives that are 'mundane' and simple. .....A Superb and totally engaging cast of actors and a skilfully dramatic denouement that plays games with our hollywood conditioned expectations.